SUSE-Technical-Marketing/fleet-job-deployment-examples/README.md

-# fleet-job-deployment-examples
+#Tips for Kubernetes Jobs deployment strategies in Continuous Delivery scenarios

-Examples of Kubernetes Jobs deployment strategies with Rancher Fleet
+Examples about how to deal with immutable Job updates.